Skylight Cost Calculator (2026)

 Labor is modeled from per-unit installed rates with a crew-rate sanity check ($75-$140/crew-hr loaded billing rate), informed by BLS OEWS 47-2031 (Carpenters) and 47-2181 (Roofers).

-Section 25D credit: solar-powered venting skylights and motorized solar shades may qualify for the Federal Section 25C and 25D residential energy credits applied for property placed in service on or before December 31, 2025.
+Section 25D credit: solar-powered venting skylights and motorized solar shades qualified for the federal Section 25D residential clean-energy credit for property placed in service on or before December 31, 2025.
 Projects placed in service in 2026 generally do not qualify under current IRS guidance — verify on IRS Form 5695 and the IRS Residential Clean Energy Credit page before relying on it.
-The rate and expiration were modified by recent legislation; verify on IRS Residential Clean Energy Credit.

 Last updated: May 2026.
 Full methodology →